shadowin4k/LEINON.bat/README.md

 #LEINON
-this too is for educational purposes only use with caution just a clean multitool with cool features
+this tool is for educational purposes only use with caution just a clean multitool with cool features
 Developed in Python, by @shadowin4k
 Tool in English.